CS171/Homework_instructions/week-07/lab/week-07_lab.md

 -----

-#### Submission of lab (activity I - IV)
+#### Submission of lab (activity I - V)

 Congratulations, you have now completed the activities of this week's lab!

-Please submit the code of your completed lab (the final focus-and-context visualization you created in activities I-IV) as usual.
+Please submit the code of your completed lab (the final focus-and-context visualization you created in activities I-V) as usual.

 -----